Years after hushed-up death, airman's sacrifice recognized

 that we feel today: the love that inspired him to serve, the

 Etchberger's sons received a standing ovation when they took

-Obama and Vice President Biden.
-First lady Michelle Obama was
+with Obama and Vice President Biden.
+First lady Michelle

-there too, greeting audience members, many in uniform, with
+Obama was there too, greeting audience members, many in

 The White House presents the award to military members who

 beyond the call of duty.”
 By “exposing himself to

 enemy fire in order to place his three surviving wounded